 Cortical thickness is measured via dual-energy x-ray absorptiometry (DEXA) 3 at various locations (e.g. lumbar spine, femoral neck, distal radius) to determine bone density and evaluate for bone insufficiency.

 Cortical bone appears radiopaque (white) on computed tomography.
 Fractures are more easily identified on CT than radiographs.

 The outermost layer of cortex contains few mobile protons.
-The result is low signal (black) on all pulse sequences.
+The result is low signal (black) on all pulse sequences, except those with ultrashort-TE 4.
 The periosteum is normally not visible with MR, but periosteal reactions may be detected sooner than with radiographs.

 Fracture lines, including stress fractures, appear hyperintense on T2-weighted images within the cortex.

 - fracture healing